kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-29-some-notes-on-the-mercator-projection.markdown

 But wait, there's more!
 All this time we've been working with the radius of the globe, $R$, but what exactly is it's value once we put the projection into practice?

-Since the Mercator projection is cylindrical, the scale factor between the globe and the cylinder is one only at the equator.
+Since the Mercator projection is cylindrical, the scale factor between the globe and the cylinder equals one only at the equator.
 This means that the circumference of the cylinder will equal the circumference of the globe and so the horizontal length of the physical map will equal $2 \cdot \pi \cdot R$.

 ## Conclusion

-Finally, we can define the Mercator projection as with these three equations (where z equals the horizontal length of the physical map):
+Finally, we can define the Mercator projection with these three equations (where z equals the horizontal length of the physical map):

 $$\begin{align}
 R & = \frac{z}{2 \cdot \pi} \\